Cheap Parking At Citi Field – The Southfield Lot

 The only question with all of this is what to do for a few hours in Flushing before you can enter the ballpark.
 No problem.
 You can spend some time in nearby Flushing Meadows Park, or visit the Hall of Science a few blocks away.
 Or you can jump on a 7 train to Manhattan and have a great deli lunch… even with a round trip on an MTA train you’ll still be ahead.

-If you’re driving to Citi Field, try this option.
+If you’re looking for cheap parking at Citi Field, try this option.
 You’ll save enough for a Shackburger and some garlic parmesan fries at Box Frites.
 But if you want the complete list of ways to get to Citi, try reading one of these.

 Note: This rate doesn’t always apply…but it still does most of the time as of 2016.